MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 - Copper 21/3.7 = 5.676, round up to 6
 - Gold 42/1.87 = 22.45, round up to 23

 That's a lot of extractors.
-The number can be reduced slightly by using Sanitation Mini Bots to increase the production rate of inorganic resources by 10% (multiplicative, so 3 Sanitation Mini Bots will increase production by 33%).
+The number can be reduced slightly by using Sanitation Mini Bots to increase the production rate of inorganic resources by 10% (multiplicative, so 3 Sanitation Mini Bots will increase production by 33%), and assigning [Lin][INARALIN] to this outpost.
 This could trim the number of Antimony extractors required from 28 to 22.
 A further reduction could come from using industrial extractors, bringing that total down to 11.
 That's still 220 power required just for the Antimony extractors at this site!

+Remember that the numbers in this section are indicative and will vary based on character skill, companions, robots, and glitches.

+It may be useful to deploy in stages, bringing 1/4 of the total build online at any time: 1 advanced reactor, a few extractors, a few containers.

 Design:

-- 4 Reactor - Advanced
+- 5 Reactor - Advanced
 - 11 Extractor - Solid - Industrial (Antimony)
 - 6 Extractor - Solid (Copper)
 - 9 Extractor - Solid - Industrial (Gold)
-- 3 Sanitation Mini Bot
+- 6 Sanitation Mini Bot
 - 18 Warehouse - Large (12 Semimetal Wafers, 6 Zero Wire)
 - 16 Storage - Solid - Large (6 Antimony, 6 Gold, 2 Copper, 2 Silver)
+- 1 Compound Fabriator (semimetal wafer)
+- 1 Simple Fabricator (zero wire)

 Materials:

 - Manufactured
   - Adaptive Frame: 440
   - Aldumite Drilling Rig: 20
-  - Control Rod: 20
+  - Control Rod: 25
   - Isotopic Coolant: 80
-  - Power Circuit: 12
+  - Power Circuit: 15
-  - Rothicite Magnet: 20
+  - Rothicite Magnet: 25
-  - Tasine Superconductor: 16
+  - Tasine Superconductor: 20
-  - Vytinium Fuel Rod: 32
+  - Vytinium Fuel Rod: 40
 - Solid
   - Aluminum: 640
   - Iron: 350
-  - Lead: 80
+  - Lead: 100
   - Titanium: 288
   - Tungsten: 132

+### Decaran (extraction upgrade)

+Producing 500 VFR every 48 hours requires 2000 Vytinium every 48 hours.
+A useful metric is the time it takes the freighter to travel back and forth which is about three minutes of real time, or about 30 min UT.
+Per-minute production is 2000 / 48 / 6, with 3 minutes between freight runs so 21 Vytinium per freighter.

+Time to build an assay lab.
+This is simply going to be an industrial extractor feeding independent storage.
+Connect them together and watch the container for 10 minutes to get an initial estimate for production rate.
+Then empty the container and sleep for long enough to almost fill the container.
+Let's build the lab and then walk through the assay process.

+Design:

+- Reactor - Advanced
+- Extractor - Solid - Industrial (vytinium)
+- 2 Storage - Solid - Large (vytinium)

+Materials:

+- Manufactured
+  - Adaptive Frame: 15
+  - Aldumite Drilling Rig: 1
+  - Control Rod: 5
+  - Isotopic Coolant: 4
+  - Power Circuit: 3
+  - Rothicite Magnet: 5
+  - Tasine Superconductor: 4
+  - Vytinium Fuel Rod: 8
+- Solid
+  - Aluminum: 16
+  - Iron: 20
+  - Lead: 20
+  - Tungsten: 6

+For my experiment, the industrial extractor was producing 3 Vytinium per minute (10min UT).
+Vytinium has 2.5kg mass, which means about 120 will fit into a large storage container.
+At Decaran, 1 local hour is 45.5h UT, so resting for 1 local hour should mean the storage ends up containing 45.5 x 3 x 6 or roughly 810 vytinium, give or take.

+I rested for 1 Decaran hour and came back to 425 units of vytinium.
+Something is wrong with those calculations, but what?
+It looks like 1 minute real time is 10 minutes UT, not 1h.

+### Codos (production upgrade)

+Set up an assay lab.
+Do the usual 10 minute observation.
+Then calculate required build-out on the basis of producing 500 solvent every 48h, roughly 11/h or 6 per freighter run.

+Design:

+- Wind Turbine - Advanced (power:14)
+- Extractor - Liquid (water)
+- Storage - Liquid - Large (water)
+- Greenhouse (solvent)
+- Storage - Solid - Large (solvent)

+Materials:

+- Manufactured
+  - Adaptive Frame: 25
+  - Isocentered Magnet: 2
+  - Reactive Gauge: 3
+- Solid
+  - Aluminum: 46
+  - Iron: 23
+  - Nickel: 20
+  - Sealant: 3
+- Gas
+  - Fluorine: 4

+In my run, the greenhouse was producing 1 solvent every 1m25s (4.8/h UT).
+To get Codos to industrial level production in my game I should need two and a bit greenhouses.

 ## Other Sites